 Lee Ellen Pottie

-Lee Ellen Pottie is a self-employed editor and writer; a sessional English professor at the University of Prince Edward Island in Charlottetown, PEI, Canada; and an amateur photographer and painter.
-Lee Ellen has published two chapbooks, the latest worthless with The Alfred Gustav Press in Vancouver, She was born in Halifax, grew up there and in Montreal, Fredericton, and Windsor, and continues to grow in PEI, where she lives with her husband, writer Richard Lemm, and their dog, Théo, named for Vincent’s brother.
+Lee Ellen Pottie is a self-employed editor and writer; a sessional English professor at UPEI, Charlottetown, Canada; and an amateur photographer and painter.
+Lee Ellen has published two chapbooks, the latest worthless with The Alfred Gustav Press in Vancouver; this is her second publication by Old Water Rat Publishing in Burrow.
+She was born in Halifax, grew up there and in Montreal, Fredericton, and Windsor, and continues to grow in PEI, where she lives with her husband, writer Richard Lemm, and their dogs, Théo, named for Vincent’s brother, and Siena.